ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-27-customer-in-agile.md

 4. be ready to change;
 5. be involved.

-We proved it by our experience that the customers’ trust to a mature team helps to achieve the project goals faster.
+We proved it by our experience that the customers' trust to a mature team helps to achieve the project goals faster.